Skip to main content

 Skip About this course

-This course will introduce you to Synthetic Aperture Radar (SAR), a remote sensing technology that can see the ground even during darkness and through rain, clouds, or smoke.
+This course will introduce you to Synthetic Aperture Radar (SAR), a remote sensing technology that can see the earth surface even during darkness and through rain, clouds, or smoke.
 As a participant in this course, you will learn how the weather-independence of SAR combined with its ability to penetrate into vegetation canopies make SAR an excellent information source to characterize vegetation structure, measure above-ground biomass, and analyze the change of vegetation long term and throughout the seasons.
 Each SAR ecosystem application will be illustrated with relevant data sets and hands-on exercises.
 Specific topics include:

 • The concepts and principles of SAR and polarimetric SAR

-• How to access and visualize SAR data
+• How to access and visualize SAR data and SAR imagery

 • Interpretation of SAR images at different wavelengths and polarizations in the context of ecosystems monitoring